aaroncox/steemdb/README.md

 ### Getting it running

 This explorer syncronizes the entire blockchain into a mongodb database.
-This takes a LOT of time. **I'd highly recommend you run a local instance of steemd** and modify the `docker-compose.yml` to point to it.
+This takes a LOT of time. **I'd highly recommend you run a local instance of BexNetwork** and modify the `docker-compose.yml` to point to it.
 It's going to be a lot faster of a sync than trying to read the entire blockchain from a public node.

 `docker-compose up` should be all you need to get the development application running.